About the Frontline Connect XM Solution

 - Make sure you have published any survey edits.

-- Return to the Overview tab.
+- Navigate to the Launch section.

 - Select either Distributions or I’d like to begin receiving frontline feedback.

 - Copy the link and share it as desired – for example, post it to your internal employee intranet site, save it to an individual employee’s workstation, or have managers email it to their staff.